Dutch Bros Inc. (BROS) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for Dutch Bros Inc. (BROS) by analysts is $38.90, which is $9.5 above the current market price.
-The public float for BROS is 40.05M, and at present, short sellers hold a 20.27% of that float.
-On March 23, 2023, the average trading volume of BROS was 1.17M shares.
+The average price estimated by analysts for BROS is $38.90, which is $10.24 above than the current price.
+The public float for BROS is 40.05M, and at present, short sellers hold a 21.62% of that float.
+The average trading volume of BROS on March 27, 2023 was 1.18M shares.

 BROS’s Market Performance

-The stock of Dutch Bros Inc. (BROS) has seen a -3.29% decrease in the past week, with a -21.29% drop in the past month, and a 0.03% gain in the past quarter.
-The volatility ratio for the week is 3.74%, and the volatility levels for the past 30 days are at 4.70% for BROS.
-The simple moving average for the last 20 days is -8.84% for BROS stock, with a simple moving average of -16.36% for the last 200 days.
+BROS stock saw a decrease of -1.68% in the past week, with a monthly decline of -15.78% and a quarterly a decrease of -5.04%.
+The volatility ratio for the week is 4.43%, and the volatility levels for the last 30 days are 4.31% for Dutch Bros Inc. (BROS).
+The simple moving average for the last 20 days is -9.32% for BROS stock, with a simple moving average of -18.18% for the last 200 days.

 Analysts’ Opinion of BROS